-Supply information for each UAS that you plan on using under the waiver or airspace authorization that you are apply for.
+Supply information for each UAS that you plan on using under the waiver or airspace authorization that you are applying for.
 This is not strictly necessary unless there are specific capabilities of the sUAS that are required to meet the performance-based standards for the rule you are requesting a waiver for.
 For example, if you say that you can meet a specific performance-based standard because you are using equipment unique to your SuperDrone 1000, then use of that aircraft is a condition of the waiver.
 Remember—aircraft used for commercial purposes must be individually registered with the FAA.

 Select at least one regulation that you’d like to have waived.
 Make sure that each regulation that you select is absolutely essential to your proposed operation and that you have methods to ensure safe operations for each.
 The FAA has said that applicants who select too many regulations, or who don’t provide in-depth explanations, are more likely to have their application denied.
-Remember, don’t combine an airspace authorization request with a request for waiver!

 You can use the Skyward Airspace Map to find the precise latitude and longitude of your proposed operation.

-Provide a brief description of the purpose of your proposed operation, focus your efforts on clearly stating the methods you’ll be using to ensure an equivalent level of safety.
+Provide a brief description of the purpose of your proposed operation, focusing your efforts on clearly stating the methods you’ll be using to ensure an equivalent level of safety.
 A good way to do this is to simply copy and paste each performance based standard provided by the FAA into a blank text document and then list in bulleted format each method you will use to meet that specific standard.
 Make it clear and easy to read.
 No points for length.